STorM32-NT, getting rid of I2C errors, and other cool advantages … see here 🙂

 III.
 Firmware o323BGC

-For the description of the firmware see the STorM32-BGC wiki.
+For how to use the firmware see the STorM32-BGC wiki.
 Here only some technical infos are given.

-To the best of my knowledge the o323BGC firmware/STorM32BGC board is currently the only functional free/open source 3-axis gimbal controller which provides these features:
+To the best of my knowledge the o323BGC firmware/STorM32-BGC board is the only functional free/open source 3-axis gimbal controller providing these features:

 - the IMU/MPU6050 module can be mounted in any of the 24 possible orientations, the GUI makes setting this up very simple